From this month's magazine: Michigan's coaches talk specifically about key players on the defense.

-Big Will says he owes a Big Season to the fans
+Big Will says he owes a Big Season to U-M

 Michigan senior defensive tackle William Campbell was the focus of sky-high expectations coming into Ann Arbor.
 A five-star prospect and one of the headliners of the 2009 recruiting class, Campbell was expected to be enforcer for the Wolverine defensive front from the moment he stepped on campus.